-3. OTHER AGENCY REQUIREMENTS: Evidence of compliance with all other agency requirements or permits shall be submitted to the RE and MMC for review and acceptance prior to the beginning of work or within one week of the Permit Holder obtaining documentation of those permits or requirements.
+- 3. OTHER AGENCY REQUIREMENTS: Evidence of compliance with all other agency requirements or permits shall be submitted to the RE and MMC for review and acceptance prior to the beginning of work or within one week of the Permit Holder obtaining documentation of those permits or requirements.
 Evidence shall include copies of permits, letters of resolution or other documentation issued by the responsible agency.

-None required for this project

-- 4. MONITORING EXHIBITS: All consultants are required to submit, to RE and MMC, a monitoring exhibit on a 11x17 reduction of the appropriate construction plan, such as site plan, grading, landscape, etc., marked to clearly show the specific areas including the LIMIT OF WORK, scope of that discipline's work, and notes indicating when in the construction schedule that work will be performed.
+Not applicable for this project - 4.
+MONITORING EXHIBITS.
+All consultants are required to submit, to RE and MMC, a monitoring exhibit on a 11x17 reduction of the appropriate construction plan, such as site plan, grading, landscape, etc., marked to clearly show the specific areas including the LIMIT OF WORK, scope of that discipline's work, and notes indicating when in the construction schedule that work will be performed.
 When necessary for clarification, a detailed methodology of how the work will be performed shall be included. - 5.
 OTHER SUBMITTALS AND INSPECTIONS: The Permit Holder/Owner's representative shall submit all required documentation, verification letters, and requests for all associated inspections to the RE and MMC for approval per the following schedule:

-Document Submittal/Inspection Checklist

-Issue Area Document submittal Assoc Inspection/Approvals/Notes General Consultant Qualification Letters Prior to Pre-construction Mtg General Consultant Const.
-Monitoring Exhibits Prior to or at Pre-Construction Mtg Archaeology Archaeology Reports Archaeology/Historic site observation Final MMRI P Final monitoring reports Final MMRP inspections
+Document Submittal/Inspection Checklist Issue Area Document Submittal Associated Inspection/Approvals/Notes General Consultant Qualification Letters Prior to Preconstruction Meeting General Consultant Construction Monitoring Exhibits Prior to or at the Preconstruction Meeting Archaeology Archaeology Reports Archaeology Site Observation Paleontology Paleontology Reports Paleontology Site Observation Final MMRP Final MMRP Inspection